 On the High School Campus, clubs and activities offer opportunities for students to follow their passion through extracurricular life.
 Students participate in clubs that represent a variety of interests, such as service club, robotics, literary magazine and garden club.
 In addition to the clubs, students can establish and participate in student organizations.
 To start an organization, students file a charter, find a sponsor, and submit a proposal to the Head of High School.
 A Club Fair held in the fall offers students the opportunity to learn about the clubs and join their favorites.
 View the descriptions and pictures below to learn more about the variety of activities on campus.

 Involvement in extracurricular activities is a very important part of life at Ensworth.

 The Arts Production Design Team works behind-the-scenes creating technical theater support for actors, athletes, musicians, dancers, and featured guests in various performance venues throughout the Ensworth community.
 This group meets frequently to create theater magic by becoming Crew for Lighting, Sound, Scenery, Props, Costumes, and Special Effects.
 This group also creates designs and artwork for the background of performances, the student gallery, and The Art Walk.

 The Beekeeping Club are dedicated students who have aligned their passion for the protection and preservation of the honeybee with their obligation to fulfill their senior year Service Learning commitment.
+The club promotes awareness for environmental stewardship and expresses a commitment to being responsible citizens of the world through student-led sustainable initiatives.
 The program works to harvest and sell honey, donating proceeds to a local charity.